Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 What is a heart murmur?

 A heart murmur is a sound heard between your heartbeats.
-A murmur may sound like a swish or whoosh noise.
-Heart murmurs may be soft or loud.
+The sound may be a swish or whoosh.
 Heart murmurs are common and are usually harmless.

 What causes a heart murmur?

 - Problems with the structure of the heart that are present at birth

 - Heart valve disease, or valves that do not open and close properly

 What are the signs and symptoms of a heart murmur?